canonical/postgresql-k8s-operator/docs/tutorial/index.md

 ## Set up the environment

-First, we will set up a cloud environment using [Multipass](https://multipass.run/) with [LXD](https://documentation.ubuntu.com/lxd/latest/) and [Juju](https://documentation.ubuntu.com/juju/3.6/).
-This is the quickest and easiest way to get your machine ready for using Charmed PostgreSQL.
+First, we will set up a cloud environment using [Multipass](https://multipass.run/) with [MicroK8s](https://microk8s.io/docs) and [Juju](https://documentation.ubuntu.com/juju/3.6/).
+This is the quickest and easiest way to get your machine ready for using Charmed PostgreSQL on Kubernetes.

 To learn about other types of deployment environments and methods (e.g. bootstrapping other clouds, using Terraform), see [](/how-to/deploy/index).